Ford Falcon (Australia): XC

-From behind, XC hardtops can be distinguished from earlier models by the tail lights, which have flat lenses with black bezels.The Falcon Sundowner Van, based on the Falcon 500 Van, was introduced in 1977.
+From behind, XC hardtops can be distinguished from earlier models by the tail lights, which have flat lenses with black bezels.

+The Falcon Sundowner Van, based on the Falcon 500 Van, was introduced in 1977.
 It included options from the Falcon GS Hardtop, such as comprehensive instrumentation, bonnet scoops, slotted sports road wheels, and driving lights, but with bodyside protection mouldings and van side glass deleted.
 Side and rear decals were included in the package, as was the "sedan ride" 500 kg (10-cwt) suspension package and ER70 H14 radial-ply tyres.

-In December 1977, Ford built 13 special-order XC Falcon GS Hardtops.
-These vehicles carried chassis numbers commencing with JG65TE (verified by Ford).
-These cars were specially modified in the "parts and accessories" workshop at Ford's Campbellfield factory.
-They were all modified and fitted with the body and mechanical specifications approved in the September 1977 and October 1977 evolution race homologations; these changes were mostly designed to enhance race durability.
-The vehicles, often referred to as "Pre-Cobras" formed the basis to the special build of 30 Bathurst Cobras (build numbers 02-31) that were built six months later in July 1978.
-Due to the small production numbers of these homologated GS Falcon Hardtops and the timing of manufacture, the batch of 13 cars is believed to have been built as a one-off special order specifically for Ford and privateer race teams which planned to race them in the 1978 Australian Touring Car Championship season.
-They were also needed to satisfy the Confederation of Australian Motor Sport regulators for minimum production numbers to allow the modifications to be legal for racing.
-Seven are thought to have been raced and six were sold off to dealers that marketed them as "Homologation Packs".